 - violates a College policy and/or a state law.

-Examples of mild to more severe hazing include, but are not limited to, any of the following activities that are part of an initiation or admission into a group or required for continued acceptance in a group:
+Although this policy cannot address or anticipate all possible activities or situations that may constitute hazing, examples may include, but are not limited to, any of the following activities that are part of an initiation or admission into a group or required for continued acceptance in a group:

 - physical or verbal abuse of any kind or implied threats of physical or verbal abuse;